- March 31, 2026

 gameplay

-“The combat feels very over bloated with several unique combat mechanics that don't work together and leave you feeling like you are misplaying by ignoring them; the parry feels bad as enemies have insanely weird attack patterns that are hard to read and you have a very short parry window; the normal attacks feel slow and sluggish; the summons feel useless, unfun and actively detrimental as they stick you in place; the pull into enemy does close to nothing besides refill a heal.”
+“The combat feels very overbloated with several unique combat mechanics that don't work together and leave you feeling like you are misplaying by ignoring them; the parry feels bad as enemies have insanely weird attack patterns that are hard to read and you have a very short parry window; the normal attacks feel slow and sluggish; the summons feel useless, unfun and actively detrimental as they stick you in place; the pull into enemy does close to nothing besides refill a heal.”

-“The farther in you get the more the bosses just get annoying and extremely heavy on one-shot mechanics that have nothing to do with your build or gear or anything else and are all about gotcha-mechanics that you have no choice but to repetitiously do and memorize because there is no time to learn them or react; you just know what it is right away and do it or die; also the attacks seem randomized, so you may not get an attack even one single time early in a fight that would help telegraph what to do farther in.”
+“The farther in you get the more the bosses just get annoying and extremely heavy on one-shot mechanics that have nothing to do with your build or gear or anything else and are all about gotcha-mechanics that you have no choice but to repetitiously do and memorize because there is no time to learn them or react; you just know what it is right away and do it or die.
+But also the attacks seem randomized, so you may not get an attack even one single time early in a fight that would help telegraph what to do farther in.”

 Critic Reviews